Life insurance vs. Roth IRA for retirement saving

 Should you use life insurance as an investment?

-But if you’re trying to decide between opening an IRA (Roth or traditional) or opening a life insurance policy for the sole purpose of retirement savings, an IRA is almost always the better choice.
+If you’re trying to decide between opening an IRA (Roth or traditional) or opening a life insurance policy for the purpose of retirement savings, IRAs are almost always a better choice.

-A Roth IRA offers higher returns on your contributions than cash value accounts.
+A Roth IRA offers higher returns on your contributions than what you would get from a life insurance cash value account.
 It’s much more straightforward than permanent life insurance, which can come with costly policy surrender charges, high premiums, and savings that aren’t guaranteed.

 A Roth IRA also offers flexibility — if you fully fund it one year, but the next year you face unexpected financial hardship, you can choose not to fund it, and your existing contributions will still gain interest.